There are lots of things you can do to support your loved one’s mental health.

 Create a schedule

 When a person has lots of things to do in a day, it can be overwhelming to look at one big list.
 It can have an effect on their mental health when they feel like they can’t accomplish anything.
-By helping a survivor make a daily schedule, you will both have a more manageable list of action items and be more likely to complete them.
+By helping your loved one make a daily schedule, you will both have a more manageable list of action items and be more likely to complete them.

 Encourage them to engage in social activities